cometbft/cometbft/docs/architecture/adr-104-out-of-band-state-sync.md

 #### *Automatic snapshot exporting*

-Applications generate snapshots in fixed time intervals.
-The application itself measures the time passed since the last snapshot, and CometBFT has no role in instructing the application when to take snapshots.
+Applications generate snapshots with a regular cadence (fixed time intervals or heights).
+The application itself measures the time or number of heights passed since the last snapshot, and CometBFT has no role in instructing the application when to take snapshots.

-The State sync reactor currently retrieves a list of snapshots from a peer, who obtains these snapshots via ABCI (`RequestListSnapshots`).
+The State sync reactor currently retrieves a list of snapshots from a peer, who obtains these snapshots from the local instance of the application using the ABCI `RequestListSnapshots` call.

 Applications can thus themselves be in charge of dumping the snapshots into a given file format, the same way they generate snapshots.
  If `auto_snapshot_dump` is true,